midwire/bash.env/README.md

 **Version: 0.2.3**

-Is a comprehensive, cascading bash environment system under heavy development.
-It is not recommended for those just beginning to use the Bash shell.
-However, veteran Bash users may find it useful.
+.env (Dot-Env) is a comprehensive, cascading Bash environment system.
+It provides Bash shell-prompt themes, handy functions, aliases, and tools for the Bash power user.
+Plugins have recently been introduced plugins for extensibility.

 ## Install ##